omarcusdantas/cinevault/README.md

 ```

 * Clone or download the repository.
-* You can follow the steps to run the project using Node.js, or you can check how to use Docker [here](#docker).
+* You can follow the steps to run the project using Node.js, or you can check how to use Docker on the Docker Support section.

 #### Backend